dpjungmin/dotfiles/README.md

 ---

-This is WIP.
+I use [chezmoi](https://www.chezmoi.io/) to manage my personal configuration files accross multiple machines.

+I use [alacritty](https://alacritty.org/) as my terminal emulator and [fish](https://fishshell.com/) for my shell.

 This currently works for macOS only.

-I use [alacritty](https://alacritty.org/) as my terminal emulator and [fish](https://fishshell.com/) for my shell.